 Our mission: provide destitute people with services and activities which restore their energy, self-confidence and self-esteem.

-- Independence – Give everyone the right to choose their own path, to mobilise resources, both within themselves and around them, to move forward with the greatest possible degree of freedom.
-Independence is less a goal to be achieved than a path to follow.
+- Autonomy – Give everyone the right to choose their own path, to mobilise resources, both within themselves and around them, to move forward with the greatest possible degree of freedom.
+Autonomy is less a goal to be achieved than a path to follow.

 - Cooperation – Pool resources, skills and energy, create synergies, build bridges and open up possibilities for cooperation, in a spirit of solidarity and mutual respect.
 Each achievement is the result of meaningful and stimulating codetermination.